 A Prayer for Comfort for the Grieving

-Help her to choose you in every moment as she grieves and heals from this.
-By your power Christ conquered death and the enemy!
-I pray that you will give my friend the blessing of your peace and your joy in the midst of her grief.
-Jesus died and rose again, and is seated at your right hand, interceding for your people.
+Help her choose you in every moment as she grieves and heals from this.
+By your power, Christ conquered death and the enemy!
+I pray you will give my friend the blessing of your peace and your joy amid her grief.
+Jesus died and rose again and is sitting at your right hand, interceding for your people.
 Interceding for my friend.

 Your word says that Jesus sings over us and loves us more than we can ever imagine.
-It also says you are near the broken hearted.
+It also says you are near the broken-hearted.
 I ask that you would not only remind her of all this, but bring comfort to her weary heart.
 I thank you for her and her life.
-Help her to see the good in every day.
-Help her to see you.
+Help her see the good in every day.
+Help her see you.

 When you finish praying for your friend, give them this list of scripture about grief and maybe even a journal to get them started.
 The Bible says that as we read God’s word that we renew our minds.
 Reading over these bible verses about grief will definitely be a step in the right direction as we navigate these heavy waters.

 Writing things down can often make you more aware of what you are feeling.
-For some people, they don’t know what they are feeling until they write it down.
-Putting thoughts and emotions into words forces you to slow down and gives you an opportunity to deeply reflect on, and perhaps better understand, the emotions within you.
+For some people they don’t know what they are feeling until they write it down.
+Putting thoughts and emotions into words forces you to slow down and gives you an opportunity to cogitate, and perhaps better understand, the emotions within you.
 It’s a method of self-reflection and can reveal things you haven’t consciously thought about.

 There is plenty of research to suggest that grief journaling after a significant loss has therapeutic value.
 According to grief experts, the task of reconstructing your personal self-narrative is critical in the healing process.
 A grief journal will provide you with a venue for expression without fear of being judged, as well as a record of your experience that will reveal recurring patterns and dramatic growth. – Mindfulness and Grief